csparker247/ffdropenc/README.md

 **Known Issues/Special Notes**

+* Script doesn't work with files without extensions (which you can sometimes run into on OSX).
+Make sure your exported files include one of the approved extensions in the exts.db file.
 * If you're using Quicktime to playback video files created for the internet, you will sometimes see gray frames and artifacting at the beginning of videos.
 This is usually a decoder issue in QT and not a problem with the video file.
 YouTube and Vimeo should both play the file correctly when uploaded.
 Just to make sure, though, you can test your video in VLC.

 **Instructions**